Scale your business with our modular plugins.

 The FTP method is very time-consuming because you have to locate every image manually.
 Additionally, there’s a free plugin that will take care of it in no time so let’s see how to remove all the old and unused thumbnails with a plugin.

-For this task, we are going to use a tool called Force Regenerate Thumbnails.
-This tool hasn’t been updated for a while but it still works pretty well.
+For this task, we will use a tool called Force Regenerate Thumbnails.
+This tool hasn’t been updated in a while, but it still functions quite well.

 First, install and activate the plugin on your site.